 Our “single-threaded” Node.js works differently.
 To not block the main thread, it delegates the readfile() task to libuv.
 Libuv will then push the callback function to a queue and use some rules to determine how the task will be executed.
-In some cases, it will now use the thread pool to load off the work but it may for instance also employ environment specific mechanisms that allow creating asynchronous tasks to be handled directly by the operating system.
+It will now use the thread pool to load off work in some cases.
+Still, it may for instance also employ environment-specific mechanisms that allow creating asynchronous tasks to be handled directly by the operating system.

 The event loop continuously runs over the callback queue and will execute a callback if the associated task has been finished.
-The execution of the callback – and this is very important – will again run on the main thread.
+The execution of the callback – and this is critical – will again run on the main thread.